Mkhubaiib/mcp_calculator/README.md

 - Add timeouts & rate limiting (future enhancement) for production.
 - Consider versioning and compatibility in `initialize` handshake.
 - Write unit tests for pure logic (calculator) and integration tests for protocol.

-See inline comments in code for deeper explanations.